sanghyeonp/GWAS_preparation_for_rg/README.md

 Working directory: /data1/sanghyeon/data/GWAS_for_rg/
 ```

+Acknowledgment: The origin of the metadata being utilized is from Marios Georgakis tweet (https://x.com/MariosGeorgakis/status/1825216813342605421).

 ## Step 1: Preparse metadata

 Specify the metadata (csv) file name prefix to variable, `metadata_prefix` and number of threads to use at `nthread`.